oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

                            Client Attestation PoP
 ~~~

-Note that the data and protocols used for requesting and sending a Client Attestation JWT (steps 2 and 4) and how the client instance authenticates with the client backend is out of scope of this specification.
+Note that the protocol for steps 2 and 4 and how the client instance authenticates with the client backend is out of scope of this specification.

 This specification only defines the format of the Client Assertion JWT that a client instance uses to authenticate in its interactions with an authorization server (indicated in step 6), which is comprised of two key parts: